pietroborrello/constantine/README.md

 Constantine transforms programs into their constant time equivalent.
 It can handle *secret dependent branches*, *secret depentent loops* and *secret dependent memory accesses*, i.e., basically everything.

+### Training Phase

+First of all, Constantine needs to observe the original program executing to gather information on:
+- Which parts of the code need to be protected
+- How many times loops in the program are executed (see [Secret dependent loops](#secret-dependent-loops))

+This training phase is fundamental for Constantine to scale (protecting only the needed branches) and be precise (protecting all the needed branches).

+Thus, the training phase must include meaningful inputs to let Constantine observe all the relevant program paths.

 ### Secret dependent branches

 Constantine rewires secret dependent branches so that both sides are always executed, while propagating only the side-effects of the side that should have been executed.